 With respect to the Camden Site, the Company has reported soil contamination and a groundwater contamination plume emanating from the site.
-Delineation of the soil and groundwater contamination is substantially complete.
-In the third quarter of 2009, the Company completed building demolition and excavated and disposed of some of the contaminated soil underlying the building's foundation The New Jersey Department of Environmental Protection ("NJDEP") approved, and the Company implemented in 2010 an interim remedial action pilot study to inject neutralizing chemicals into the unsaturated soil.
+The New Jersey Department of Environmental Protection ("NJDEP") approved, and the Company implemented in 2010, an interim remedial action pilot study to inject neutralizing chemicals into the unsaturated soil.
 Based on an assessment of post-injection data, our consultants believe the pilot study can be implemented as a full scale soil remedy to treat unsaturated contaminated soil.
 A Remedial Action Workplan for soils ("RAWP") is being developed.
 The RAWP will select the injection remedy as the site wide remedy for unsaturated soils, along with demolition and proper disposal of the former concrete building slab and targeted excavation and disposal of impacted soil immediately underlying the slab.
 Additionally, the RAWP will address a small area of impacted soil off the property.
-The RAWP will be submitted to the NJDEP, by the Licensed Site Remediation Professional ("LSRP") for the site.
-The RAWP is scheduled to be implemented in 2013.
+The RAWP for soils will be submitted to the NJDEP in the second quarter of 2014, by the Licensed Site Remediation Professional ("LSRP") for the site.
+The RAWP is scheduled to be implemented in the fourth quarter of 2014.
 Also, the Company's environmental consultants finalized an interim remedial action pilot study to treat on-site contaminated groundwater, consisting of injecting food-grade product, into the groundwater at the down gradient property boundary, to create a "bio-barrier."
 The pilot study includes post-injection monitoring to assess the bio-barrier's ability to treat contaminated groundwater.
-The groundwater injection pilot study and permit application were submitted to the NJDEP in May 2011, and then re-submitted in June 2012 by the Company's LSRP.
-The Company received from the NJDEP the permit approval in October 2012.
-Implementation of the groundwater pilot study is scheduled to occur in 2013 with pos
+Implementation of the groundwater pilot study is currently underway with post-injection effectiveness monitoring expected to continue through the third quarter of 2015.

 As previously reported, the Company is currently participating in environmental assessments and cleanups at a number of sites.
 One of these sites is a commercial facility, located in Wayne, New Jersey.
 Contaminated soil and groundwater has undergone remediation with NJDEP oversight, but contaminants of concern ("COCs") in groundwater and surface water, which extend off-site, still remain above applicable NJDEP remediation standards.
-Certain COCs have also been detected in the indoor air of two commercial buildings, located on the property.
-One of the buildings (the "Main Building") was outfitted with a sub-slab depressurization system as a mitigation measure.
-The source investigations under the Main Building were completed in June 2012.
-Soil and groundwater samples collected from underneath the Main Building identified COCs in excess of the NJDEP's applicable remediation standards.
-Consequently, a soil contaminant source remains under the Main Building that is feeding the groundwater contamination.
-The remedial investigation conducted in the second quarter of 2012 identified a new soil source of COCs and two sub-grade anomalies.
-Additional investigations conducted in December 2012 mostly delineated the extent of COC's in soil at the new soil source area and confirmed that the sub-grade anomalies did not contain regulated features requiring additional investigation.
-A soil remedial action plan will be required in order to remove the new soil source contamination by the second building that continues to impact groundwater.
+A soil remedial action plan will be required in order to remove the new soil source contamination that continues to impact groundwater.
 Our consultants have reviewed data to determine what supplemental remedial action is necessary for soils, and whether to modify or expand the groundwater remedy that will likely consist of additional in-situ injections of food grade product into the groundwater.
 Estimates have been developed by the Company's consultants, which includes costs to enhance the existing vapor intrusion system, remedial injections, soil excavation and additional tests and remedial activities.
-Accordingly, the reserve for this site was increased during the third quarter of 2012 by \$485,000 to account for these remedial activities.
-The accrual for remediation cost at December 31, 2012 for this site is \$1,255,000.
 Costs related to this site are recorded as part of discontinued operations, net of tax.

 The Company has reported soil and groundwater contamination at the facility of SL-MTI located on its property in Montevideo, Minnesota.
 An analysis of the contamination has been completed and a remediation plan has been implemented at the site pursuant to the remedial action plan approved by the Minnesota Pollution Control Agency.
-The remaining steps under this plan are the monitoring of samples.
-Based on the current information, the Company believes it will incur remediation costs at this site of approximately \$111,000, which has been accrued for at December 31, 2012.
-These costs are recorded as a component of continuing operations.
+A soil vapor extraction system has been operating at the site since October 2008.
+In 2013 the regulatory and screening levels for soil vapor and groundwater were lowered for some of the contaminants at the site.
+In response to this regulatory change SL-MTI's consultants will conduct additional testing to delineate site impacts and update the site conceptual model.
+SL-MTI increased its reserve related to this regulatory change by approximately \$97,000 during the fourth quarter of 2013.
+Costs related to this site are recorded as a component of continuing operations.